filecoin-project/FIPs/FIPS/fip-00xx.md

 Given that there is a relationship between challenge generation and the sector order provided in WindowPoSt, it is feasible for malicious Storage Providers to gain influence over the challenges during WindowPoSt by re-ordering the provided sectors in a way that provides benefits beyond what is allowed in the protocol.

-While we believe the issue cannot be successfully exploited for gain due to limits in other parts of the Filecoin system, the security of each component is important to maintain a secure network.

 ## Specification

 This proposal aims to change WindowPoSt challenge generation so that challenges for each sector no longer depend on other sectors in the same partition.